DCC-Lab/PyHardwareLibrary/README-USB.md

 2. We don't need to dig deeper in Human Interface Devices at this point, but the computer will communicate with the device with accepted protocols on endpoint 0.
 3. Some devices (in fact, most scientific equipment) will be "*serializable*".
 When this information is included in the USB Interface Descriptor, the system will have sufficient information to create a virtual serial port.
 At that point, the device will "appear" as a regular serial device (COM on Windows, `/dev/cu.*` on macOS and Linux).
 You can then connect to it like an old-style serial port just like the good ol'days with bauds, stop bits and parity, possible handshakes and all (this is a separate discussion).

-### Input and output endpoints
+### Viewing input and output endpoints

 Finally, each USB interface has communication channels, or **endpoints**, that it decides to define for its purpose.
-An end point is a one-way communication either to the device (OUT) or into the computer (IN).
+An endpoint is a one-way communication either to the device (OUT) or into the computer (IN).
 This Kensington Pointer has a single input enpoint, which means we cannot "talk" to it, we can only "read" from it.
 Its **USB Endpoint Descriptor** is the following:

 ```python
       ENDPOINT 0x81: Interrupt IN ==========================